 What is the churn rate formula?

-There are a couple of ways you can measure the churn rate in a startup MVP – signups, and revenue.
+There are a couple of ways you can measure the churn rate in the Developed Custom MVP App Startup – signups, and revenue.

 Churn rate formula #1: number of signups (aka user churn rate)

 The simplest way to identify the churn rate is to take the number of customers that canceled, divide it by the number of active customers, and times it by 100.

 Let’s say you had 250 customers at the start of the month, and by the end of the month, 10 had canceled.
 In this scenario, your churn rate would be 4%.
 We’ll talk about whether this is a normal churn rate or not later.

 Churn rate formula #2: revenue earned